Genus names of plants, beginning with I, J, K

 Jacaranda, (Jacaranda mimosifolia), delicate bright green foliage, large compound leaves with narrow leaflets, funnel form lavender-blue flowers, planted as street trees, spectactular ornamental tree, leathery black seed pods, irregular open shape, contorted or multiple trunks, Brazil, Bignoniaceae

-Jacaranda mimosifolia, Jacaranda, Daleys Fruit Tree Nursery
+Jacaranda mimosifolia, Jacaranda, Daleys Fruit Trees

 Dogwood, (Jacksonia scoparia), winged broom-pea, native broom, pea-flowered shrubs, up to 4 m, small shade tree, bright orange flowers, minor timber value, strong burning odour, Australia, Fabaceae